So you want to know how to make money on Pinterest without a blog?

 I remember that feeling when I started my first online business, which was an Amazon FBA E-commerce business.
 I started with no following and no customers, and it snowballed into a business that sold millions of dollars worth of trending private label products.

 So I get it.
-But just remember, we all started at zero.
+But just remember, we all start at zero.
 If you work on building your new account each day, then you’ll begin to see progress.

 Follow Your Competitor’s Followers – This simple hack will allow you to tap into an audience that has already shown interest in your niche.
 If they followed a competitor, then they may be interested in following you as well.

 Use Proper Pinterest SEO – We mentioned this already, but it's worth repeating here.
-SEO is how you organically get the right audience to come find you.
+SEO is how you get the right audience to organically find you in the Pinterest search results.

-Now that you’ve started to build an audience on Pinterest, you will want to join affiliate programs that cater to the needs and wants of your new followers.
+Now that you’ve started to build an audience on Pinterest, you'll want to join affiliate programs that cater to the needs and wants of your new followers.

 Below, I’ll break down the different types of affiliate programs to promote in your chosen niche.
 Choose one or a mix of these to promote on Pinterest.